-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-255682) of FTC Solar, Inc. of our report dated March 21, 2022 relating to the financial statements which appears in this Form 10-K.
+We hereby consent to the use in this Registration Statement on Form S-1 of FTC Solar, Inc. of our report dated March 21, 2022 relating to the financial statements of FTC Solar, Inc., which appears in this Registration Statement.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement.